chr15m/nostr-kv/README.md

 const store = createStore({
   namespace: 'my-app',
   authNsec: 'your-auth-nsec', // Optional: will be generated if not provided
-  kvNsec: 'your-kv-nsec',     // Optional: will be generated if not provided
+  kvNsec: 'your-kv-nsec',     // Optional: will be generated if not provided - share across devices to sync
   relays: ['wss://relay.example.com'], // Optional: will use default relays if not provided
   debounce: 1000, // Optional: milliseconds to wait before syncing rapid changes (default: 1010)
   dbName: 'custom-db-name', // Optional: custom IndexedDB database name
+  maxRetryCount: 3, // Optional: max number of retry attempts (0 = retry forever, default: 0)
-  debug: false // Optional: enable debug logging (default: false) });
+  maxRetryDelay: 60000 // Optional: maximum delay between retries in ms (default: 60000) });

 // Set a value